Lex-DRL/AID-guide/Building_better_worlds.md

 But don't go too simplistic in your descriptions, because you also need to...

 #### Use the most descriptive words
 You should avoid words with broad meaning, like `good` or `bad`, preferring more specific and descriptive ones over them.
 As a non-native english speaker, I struggle with a small vocabulary myself.
-But your statements must be absolutely clear.
-Ideally, your text should look like hokku, where each word carries a whole ocean of rich associations about the same thing.
+But the words you choose must be absolutely clear and as specific as possible.
+Ideally, your text should look like a hokku, where each word carries a whole ocean of rich associations about the same thing.
 Remember those ridiculously clickbait-y screaming tabloid headlines that yellow journalism loves to use?
 Like that.
 Each word there carries a whole image.
 Check yourself:
 ```
 Titanic Survivors Found Onboard
 Vampires Attack US Troops